bpmarques/cv/README.md

 📍 Fortaleza, Brazil
   - Maintenance and development of new features in the Rest API using JavaEE technologies.
   - Maintenance and development of new features in the Frontend using Ionic and Angular.
-  - Maintenance in an Oracle database.
+  - Maintenance of an Oracle database.
   - Configuration of a Jboss Wildfly10 server.
   - Meetings with stakeholders to define use cases and get better details of use cases already specified.
   - **_Technologies used:_** Angular 4, Typescript, SASS, Ionic, Java, JPA, CDI, EJB, Oracle 10g, Jboss Wildfly 10